JakeTruscott/scotustext/README.md

 </p>

 ## Description
 This is a package designed for use in **R** that contains automated tools to retrieve, parse, clean, and analyze documents from the United States Supreme Court - including: oral argument transcripts, motions, applications, orders, and decisions.
-Navigate [here](https://github.com/JakeTruscott/scotustext/tree/04c9e25f162fd3202155184ca12c764acf79eb99/Walkthroughs) to see walkhroughs and other relevent package documentation.
+Navigate [here](https://jaketruscott.github.io/scotustext/) to see walkhroughs and other relevent package documentation.

 ## *Notice*
-This package is currently in Beta testing (as of May 24, 2023).
-Please feel free to use the package as needed and send any concerns/recommendations to jake.truscott@uga.edu.
+This package is currently in development (as of June 1, 2023).
+For early access (or if you would like to test the package materials), please contact: jake.truscott@uga.edu.

 ## About Package Developer